mlcheng/php-HttpRequest/README.md

 # php-http_request

-The `HttpRequest` in `http_request.php` will simplify cURL calls.
+The `HttpRequest` in `HttpRequest.php` will simplify cURL calls.
 This can be used to retrieve information from a server, or to communicate with backend APIs.

 ## Usage
 You are able to perform `GET` or `POST` requests.
 To do so, just create the `HttpRequest` object with the URL